sahrahareez-hub/deaflowlabs.github.io/terms.md

 # Terms of Service
 **Last Updated: April 2026**

-By downloading or using any application from **Idea Flow Labs**, these terms automatically apply to you.
+By using apps from **Idea Flow Labs**, these terms automatically apply to you.

 ### 1. Disclaimer of Accuracy
-While we strive for 100% precision in our calculation, conversion, and tracking tools, all results are provided "as is."
+We strive for 100% precision, but all tools are provided "as is":
-* **Calculation Tools:** Always verify important financial or scientific calculations independently.
+* **Conversion Tools:** Unit conversions (Area, Volume, Weight) are based on standard mathematical formulas.
+Always verify critical data for scientific or industrial use.
+* **Currency Converter:** Rates are provided for informational purposes only.
+Do not rely on them for high-value financial transactions as rates may be delayed.
-* **Expiry Tracker:** We are not responsible for missed notifications or the consumption of expired items.
+* **Expiry Tracker:** We are not liable for missed notifications or the consumption of expired items.
-* **Currency:** Rates are provided for informational purposes and may be delayed.
+* **Calculators:** Verify important financial or loan (EMI) calculations independently.

-### 2. Use of Service
+### 2. Intellectual Property
-You agree not to attempt to extract the source code of the app or translate the app into other languages without our permission.
-The app, and all the trademarks, copyright, and other intellectual property rights related to it, belong to Idea Flow Labs.
+The app, its logic, and all trademarks related to **Idea Flow Labs** belong to the developer.
+You may not decompile or reverse-engineer our tools.

-### 3. Changes
+### 3. Updates
-We reserve the right to update these terms at any time.
-Your continued use of the apps constitutes acceptance of the new terms.
+We reserve the right to modify or discontinue features to improve performance or security.